colah/colah-essays/Romance/RamblingThoughts.md

 * Disinterest and business are a signal for quality.
 Conversely, desperation is a really bad signal: seeming desperate for friends or partners is severely unattractive.
 Use common sense.
   * This really, really complicates things.
   * This seems on net negative.
-  * J- commented that some girls he knew would have rules like not accepting dates for Saturday any later than Wednesday, in order to emulate scarcity.
+  * JO- commented that some girls he knew would have rules like not accepting dates for Saturday any later than Wednesday, in order to emulate scarcity.

 * H- views this as an important skill (one of many) that one develops on low value relationships so that one is ready for a potentially very good relationship.